 Before we start, we want to discuss how winter weather can impact the health of your roofing system.
-Winter is especially harsh on your roof, the snow and ice and freezing and thawing can create several problems that could lead to costly roof repairs if they’re not adequately addressed.
+Winter is a uniquely harsh season for your roof.
+Snow and ice, freeze and thaw cycles, and low temperatures can create multiple problems that could lead to costly roof repairs if your roof is not prepared.
 Having a plan of action to prepare your roof is essential.

 When warm air meets a cold surface, condensation occurs.
 Unfortunately, an improperly insulated attic is a prime candidate for the formation of condensation.
 Condensation near your roofing system can lead to mold and mildew and damage the interior structure of your home.
-To prevent this, ensure your attic is properly ventilated.
-Inadequate roof ventilation can damage the roof, the wood decking, and increases the chances of ice dams and shortens the overall lifespan of the roof system.
+To prevent this, ensure your attic is adequately ventilated.
+Inadequate roof ventilation can damage the roof, the wood decking, increase the chances of ice dams, and shorten the overall lifespan of the roof system.

 Wind storms are relatively common in our region.
-When wind speeds pick up, they can loosen and detach asphalt shingles or cause tree limbs to fall which can damage the shingles and wood decking.
+When wind speeds pick up, they can loosen and detach asphalt shingles or cause tree limbs to fall, damaging the shingles and wood decking.
 If you notice shingles or other pieces of your roofing system in your yard – contact a roofing expert to replace your damaged shingles before more damage (or snow) occurs.

-One of the most common causes of roof leaks, in general, is from poorly installed or aging flashing.
-Flashings are the strips of metal that are placed along the front edge, corners, and ridges of your roof.
-They’re also placed near chimneys and skylights.
-If roof flashings aren’t installed correctly, or after a harsh winter storm, they can pull away from the roofing system and allow water intrusion.
-You should check your roof flashing every 6 months or so to prevent major problems, but you should especially inspect them before the start of winter.
+One of the most common causes of roof leaks, in general, is from poorly installed or deteriorating flashing.
+Roof flashings are materials fitted around chimneys, roof-to-wall transitions, and penetrations around the roof to provide a waterproof seal against moisture.
+If your roof flashings aren’t installed correctly or deteriorated sufficiently due to the harsh winter conditions, they can pull away from the roofing system and allow water intrusion.
+You should check your roof flashing roughly every six months to prevent significant problems, but you should especially inspect them before the start of winter.

 Icicles are typically formed by sunny days with subfreezing temperatures.
-Icicles are often a result of clogged gutters and downspouts and they pose many issues to a roofing system.
+Icicles are often a result of clogged gutters and downspouts, and they pose many issues to a roofing system.
 Their weight can cause gutters to pull away from your home.
-Ice dams, although not common in Charlotte, result when the upper areas of an icy roof begin to thaw but the lower perimeters are still frozen.
-Melting ice and snow from the warmer section of the roof flow down and re-freeze on the lower sections and your gutter system – creating an ice dam on your roof.
-As water pools behind these dams, it’s likely to push underneath your roofing shingles and cause water leaks.
+Although not common in Charlotte, Ice dams result when the upper areas of an icy roof begin to thaw, but the lower perimeters are still frozen.
+Melting ice and snow from the warmer section of the roof flow down and re-freeze on the lower areas and in your gutter system – creating an ice dam on your roof.
+As water pools behind these dams, it’s likely to make its way underneath your roofing shingles and cause water leaks.

 Roof Inspection Checklist

-Patch.com predicts a cold winter in Charlotte, NC this year with more wintery precipitation than usual.
-Although Charlotte, NC might not experience the same heavy snowfall as other parts of the country, we still experience freezing temperatures that can cause many of the common roofing issues we mentioned above.
+Patch.com predicts a cold winter in Charlotte, NC, this year with more wintery precipitation than usual.
+Although Charlotte, NC, might not experience as heavy a snowfall as other parts of the country, we still experience freezing temperatures that can cause roofing issues like those mentioned above.
 Preparing your roof for winter might seem like a daunting task, but it’s necessary – we outlined areas you should look at below.

 #1 – Clean Debris

 If your roof and gutter system has leaves, twigs, branches, pine needles, or dirt covering its surface – make sure to clean those up as soon as possible.
 Debris can cause mold, fungus, or mildew to grow on the roofing membrane.
 Additionally, roof debris can cause granule loss on your shingles and clog your gutters.
-Remember, clogged gutters increase your chances of icicles and ice dams which can cause major roofing issues if they’re not addressed properly.
+Remember, clogged gutters increase your chances of icicles and ice dams which can cause significant roofing issues if not appropriately addressed.

 #2 – Assess the Framework

 Having a professional roof assessment is just added insurance for your roof.
 Have an experienced roofing company inspect your roof’s framework each year.
 Address any signs of roof sagging before winter storms arrive.
-Local roofer companies can spot signs of trouble before the lead to a roof leak.
+Local roofer companies can spot signs of trouble before they reach the point of leaking.

 #3 – Check Flashing

-The area along the flashing is one of the most common spots for leaks to occur, we mentioned this earlier in this post.
-Spend extra time inspecting the flashing around your home, paying special attention to around your chimney and skylights.
-Ensure that your flashing isn’t tearing away from the roofing system and that it’s completely sealed.
+As we mentioned earlier in this post, the area along the flashing is one of the most common spots for leaks.
+Spend extra time inspecting the flashing around your home, paying particular attention to around your chimney and skylights.
+Ensure that the flashings aren’t tearing away from the roofing system and that it’s still completely sealed.

 #4 – Inspect Roof Valleys

-Your roof valleys are another common spot for roof leaks to occur, especially in the winter where snow and ice can build up.
-Keep valleys clear of any debris accumulation to reduce the amount of weight sitting in these areas.
+Your roof valleys are another likely location for roof leaks to occur, especially in the winter, since they are where snow and ice typically build up.
+Keep valleys clear of any accumulated debris to reduce the amount of weight sitting in these areas.

 #5 – Inspect Roof Shingles

 Like flashing, shingles can loosen after a tough patch of weather.
-Missing, cracked, or damaged shingles need to be replaced promptly.
-If there is any sign of granule loss or shingle curling, it’s a sign the shingle is suffering and needs to be replaced.
-A qualified roofing contractor can replace shingles and also inform you about the overall condition of the remaining shingles on your roof.
+Any missing, cracked, or damaged shingles warrant prompt replacement.
+If there is any sign of granule loss or shingle curling, it’s a sign the shingle is suffering and should be replaced.
+A qualified roofing contractor can replace shingles and inform you about the overall condition of the remaining shingles on your roof.

 #6 – Clean Gutters

-Although this is mentioned briefly above, it’s important enough to deserve its own checkmark – especially when it comes to preparing your roof for winter.
+Although this is mentioned briefly above, it’s important enough to deserve a checkmark – especially when it comes to preparing your roof for winter.
 Gutter cleaning isn’t the most fun winter chore, but it’s likely one of the most important.
 The primary purpose of gutters on a residential home is to direct water away from the roofing system, siding system, and your foundation.
 If your gutters are clogged, melt-off will not adequately drain away from your home.
 While you’re cleaning your gutters, make sure they’re securely attached to your home.
-If they’re falling away or sagging, it can influence how effectively water is pushed towards your downspouts.
+It can influence how effectively water is pushed towards your downspouts if they’re falling away or sagging.

 #7 – Replace Sealant

 Your roof’s antennas, plumbing stacks, vents, and chimney need to have adequate sealing around the base.
-Sealant and roofing caulk will wear out over time, it’s important to check the integrity of your roof’s sealants to prevent any roof leaks.
+Sealant and roofing caulk will wear out over time, and it’s essential to check the integrity of your roof’s sealants to prevent any roof leaks.